What is a bounce back loan?

 Bounce back loan declarations

-Upon applying, business owners are asked to formally declare that COVID-19 is the cause of the negative impact their business is facing and that prior to 2020 the company was financially sound.
+Upon applying, business owners were actually asked to formally declare that COVID-19 was the cause of the negative impact their business was facing and, that prior to 2020 the company, was “financially sound”.
 If this information is found to be false, then again the director may be made personally liable for the loan, post liquidation.